 4. What if my company failed to open a bank account in Hong Kong?

 Traditional banks in Hong Kong may be a challenge to prevent you from opening a bank account for business operations.
 Note, however, that it is not the sole way.
-The growth of fintech industry in Hong Kong has led to the popularity of e-money providers or money service operators.
-If being rejected by Hong Kong local banks, such digital solutions would rescue your chance.
+In fact that the growth of fintech industry in Hong Kong has led to the popularity of e-money providers or money service operators.
+Above all, if it is not easy to open Hong Kong local banks, such digital solutions would rescue your chance.

 For those encountering troubles to open a bank account in Hong Kong, don’t let that difficulty prevent you from starting your business!
 Feel free to talk to our experts to get practical advice on your case.

 Disclaimer: While BBCIncorp strives to make the information on this website as timely and accurate as possible, the information itself is for reference purposes only.
 You should not substitute the information provided in this article for competent legal advice.
 Feel free to contact BBCIncorp’s customer services for advice on your specific cases.

 - 1. A new emerging trend: Fintech solutions for opening bank accounts

 - 2. Alternatives to bank accounts: Pros & Cons